visioncrunch/DSA/complete_notes.md

 this.name = name
 is same as
 student.name = name
-this is a private pointer that points at current object added inbuilted by compiler this->id = id
+this is a private pointer that points at current object added inbuilt by compiler this->id = id

 student will be allocated in stack

 can we change this variable??

 heap int*a = new int(5);
 heap Student*s = new Student(werw,22r,wr2,3r,13r); it creates a pointer s that will point to an object in heap